Last Updated on

 - Consumers are quick to reward brands for positive mobile experiences.

-- 56% of mobile website application users report issues such as freezing, crashing and errors when accessing branded apps.
+- 56% of mobile website application users report issues such as freezing, crashing and errors when accessing branded mobile apps.

 - Only 16% give an app 2 or more attempts if it failed to work.